How to Enable Controlled Folder Access in Windows 11

 As mentioned above, Controlled folder access helps protect your valuable data from malicious apps and threats, such as ransomware.

-Below is how to turn On or Off controlled folder access in Microsoft Defender Antivirus in Windows Security app in Windows 11.
+Below is how to turn On or Off controlled folder access in Microsoft Defender Antivirus in the Windows Security app in Windows 11.

 Change Controlled folder access setting: